![]() Parlophone 1st. Sleeve |

 FRONT COVER CLOSE UP | BACK COVER CLOSE UP | ||||

-LP looks like the Capitol release but
+This LP looks like the

-the mark at the left upper portion is different: Parlophone / EMI.
+different: Parlophone / EMI.
 The word "stereo" is middle size type. |

 Catalog No. "CPCS 101" was printed at the upper right corner of the back cover. | |||||